 This priority area seeks applications that focus on critical and urgent solutions in rapid response to extreme weather and disaster impacts on the nation’s food and agricultural systems and that clearly describe short-term deliverables (within 3 months of award receipt), including a plan for their adoption/use.

-- Standard, FASE (Strengthening Standard): Extension or Integrated (research and extension), Letter of Intent must be submitted within 14 days of an extreme weather event and disaster.
-Applications will be received on a continuous basis.
+- Standard and FASE (Strengthening Standard): Applications must be submitted within 30 days of an extreme weather event and disaster.
+Applications will be accepted and reviewed on a continuous basis.

 Resources